KenPainter/GenLogic/README.md

 ## Major TO-DO Items

 - Implement SNAPSHOT - parent to child only once on insert to child
+- Docs:
-- Rework Database Architecture docs - they are a mess
+  - Database Architecture docs need a rethink
-- Rework Code Architecture docs - they are a mess
+  - Code Architecture docs need a rethink
+  - Edge cases are documented but not in the toc
 - Better solution for AI assisants to write schema files.
 - Implement subversion protection